AndrewHulme/acebook-the-fat-controllers/README.md

 ## Testing

-To run RSpec, Rubocop, Jasmine in Karma and ESLint run script:
+To run RSpec (with Capybara), Rubocop, Jasmine in Karma and ESLint run script:
 ```bash
 $ ./test/tdd.test`
 ```